cinctrl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	# This changes the group and owner of _hello file since it's a symolic i appended  -h options

 # Task 16: if only
 	# This changes the owner of file hello to betty only if it is owned by the user guilaume, i appended the --from=current user option

+# Task 17:Star Wars
+	# This plays the starwars Iv episode in the terminal using telnet